yamahigashi/MayaStickySupraTool/README.md

 section.

 ### Limitation
-supports Windows only
+supports maya2013 (or higher) Windows only

-### Notice
-This may cause maya into very unstable, thus using this with tough heart that isn't broken when maya crash is highly recommended.

 ## Install